Keyboard shortcuts

 Alarm icon System failures

-System failures are separate alarms that protect the operation of the Octalarm alarm dialler.
-Like the input alarms, you can configure them as you wish, except for the alarm text and delays.
-These cannot be adjusted.
+System failures are special alarms that monitor the operation of the Octalarm alarm dialler.
+You can configure these alarms as required, similar to input alarms.
+However, you cannot change the alarm text or delays.

 Recorded system failures

-Note: by default, the call list All contacts is associated with all system failures.
-It is important to change this to the desired call list.
+Note: By default, the call list/service group All contacts is linked to all system failures.
+Change this to the desired call list/service group to ensure correct notification.

 Grid failure

-When the voltage drops, the alarm dialler sends an alert.
-This alert is called grid failure and has the special feature that it always sends alerts separately.
-This means that after completing the current call, the dialler calls out the grid failure without mentioning any other active alarms.
+When the voltage drops, the alarm dialler immediately sends an alert.
+This alert, called grid failure, is always reported separately.
+After completing the current call, the alarm system reports the mains failure without mentioning any other active alarms.

 Internal failures

-Internal failures is a collection of faults that threaten alarm processing.
+Internal failures are faults that can impede alarm handling.

 GSM module

-• it was unable to detect a connection to the Octalarm alarm dialler;
+• it cannot detect a connection to the Octalarm alarm dialler;

-• 5 consecutive calls via GSM have failed.
+• 5 consecutive calls via GSM fail.
 You receive the message Mobile telephony, multiple call attempts failed;

-• there is something wrong with the SIM card.
+• there is a problem with the SIM card.

 SIP

-The SIP failure sends an alert when there has been no connection to the server for several minutes.
-Possible causes are:
+A SIP failure triggers an alert when there is no connection to the server for several minutes.
+Possible causes include:

 • firewalls;